antonioleal/myslackbuilds/README.md

 - Code repository:

 *Note: updater is available for this package*
-## silk (slapt-get + slapt-src frontend)
+## silk (package management tools front end)
- Silk is a frontend for slapt-get, slapt-src, sbopkg and slackpkg.
+ Silk is a practical front end to various slackware package management tools, namely slackpkg, sbopkg, slapt-get and slapt-src.
- It implements the more common commands and simplifies the operation of these programs by providing a common syntax.
+ It implements the more common commands and simplifies the operation of multiple programs by unifying their syntax and execution.

 - Category: system
-- Version: 1.0.0
+- Version: 1.0.1
 - Homepage: https://github.com/antonioleal/myslackbuilds/tree/main/system/silk
 - Code repository: https://github.com/antonioleal/myslackbuilds/tree/main/system/silk